robertDouglass/opengoldbergvariations.org/content/discover/slaughterhouse-five.md

 ---
 title: "Slaughterhouse-Five (1972)"
 date: 2020-09-24
-draft: true
+draft: false
 ---

-The second piece from Bach's Goldberg Variations, the Variation 1, is played by Hana (Juliette Binoche) in a war-destroyed home on a broken piano.
+The 26th piece from Bach's Goldberg Variations,  Variation 25 "The Black Pearl", is heard as we see scenes of Dresden burning during World War II.

-## Maybe you're safe as long as you only play Bach
+## Ihr Schweine, ihr verfluchten Schweine

-{{< figure src="/images/the-english-patient-goldberg-variations-800.jpg" class="full" caption="The English Patient: Hana plays Bach's Goldberg Variations" >}}
+{{< figure src="/images/slaughterhouse-five-goldberg-variations-800.jpg" class="full" caption="Slaughterhouse-Five: " >}}

-Hanna is playing on a broken piano when an Indian Sikh appears to warn her of possible mines, left behind by the Germans.
-Hanna jokes with him "Maybe you're safe as long as you only play Bach", reasoning that the mine would not go off if Germanic music were played.

-## I'll probably marry him

-Later, Hanna tells the English Patient that she'll probably marry that Indian Sikh, because her mother always told her that she would summon her future husband by playing the piano.
+"You pigs!
+You cursed pigs!"

+This is what a very young German soldier screams at the American soldiers, including Billy Pilgrim, in response to seeing the beautiful city of Dresden burning following the devastating bombardment.

-Listen to Variation 1, from Bach's Goldberg Variations, in the video below.
+Listen to Variation 25, "The Black Pearl", from Bach's Goldberg Variations, in the video below, played on the piano.

-<iframe width="640" height="385" src="https://www.youtube.com/embed/15ezpwCHtJs?controls=0&start=300" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="640" height="385" src="https://www.youtube.com/embed/15ezpwCHtJs?controls=0&start=3581" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>